 within our club train members in all aspect of the Lifesaving manuals and ensure candidate's are at a high level before they sit their exams.

 Many hours are spent training in our IRB's as these craft are used for 80% of rescues around New Zealand.
 To become a Driver you must be 16 years old and train for at least 10 hours on the water to learn basic tasks required of an IRB driver.
-Currently East End are the best IRB Racing club in the country two years running.
+Currently East End are one of the top IRB Racing club in the country.
 This is due to the high skill level of our crews and the amount of time put into this area of the club.